RESEARCH STARTER

 Overview

 Galileo Galilei (1564–1642), an Italian physicist, experimented with the velocity of objects by rolling them down an inclined plane.
-Velocity is the rate of change in an object's position.
+Velocity is the rate of change in an object’s position.
 Galileo observed that the objects gained speed as they rolled.
 He conducted a long-term study of the distances objects rolled and the time it took them to roll this distance.
 He eventually was able to show that each distance was in proportion to the time squared.
-For example, a ball that reaches a speed of 0.5 meters per second in 10 seconds (.5 × 102) has an acceleration rate of 5 m/s2.
-He wrote the mathematical equation to describe how the velocity of the objects increased as they rolled—the first accurate explanation of accelerated motion.
+For example, a ball that reaches a speed of 0.5 meters per second in 10 seconds has an acceleration rate of 0.05 m/s².
+He wrote the mathematical equation to describe how the velocity of the objects increased as they rolled—a quantitative description of uniformly accelerated motion.

 Although the first descriptions of velocity came from Galileo, Sir Isaac Newton (1642–1727), an English physicist, took the next step and explained that some force must act upon an object to increase its velocity.
 For the rolling objects (or falling apples), the force was gravity.
 Newton’s First Law of Motion states that unless an external force acts upon them, objects at rest remain at rest and objects in motion at a constant velocity continue in their direction at the same velocity.